 An over-cabinet hanging basket is perfect for storing cutting boards, cookbooks, trays or cleaning products.
 Just hang on your cabinet door and you’ve got extra (hidden) storage.
 Talk about using EVERY inch of your tiny kitchen.

 If you want something a little more customizable, you can totally DIY this.
-Kelly from Imperfect Home Making shows you how to create a hanging cabinet pocket storage organizer using a plastic shoe organizer (remember those…Lol).
+Kelly from Imperfect Home Making shows you how to create a hanging cabinet pocket storage organizer using a plastic shoe organizer like the one below.
 See how quick and easy she does it Here.
 Use this for storing cleaning supplies or tools under your kitchen sink.

 Image: Imperfect Home Making